 What is Pasulj

 Pasulj, pronounced “pah-sool-y”, is a Serbian bean stew made with white or pinto beans, smoked meats and some vegetables.
 It is a staple in Serbian cuisine, often enjoyed as a main course.
 This dish is known for its deep, smoky flavour that comes through from the meat the beans are cooked with.
 It has a thick, hearty consistency, making it perfect for cold winter days.
+It usually starts making it entrance into people’s homes when autumn starts.

 The origin of pasulj

-Pasulj has been a staple of Serbian cuisine for centuries, with roots that can be traced back to the influence of Ottoman and Austro-Hungarian culinary traditions.
+Beans and sausage (Pasulj) have been a staple of Serbian cuisine for centuries, with roots that can be traced back to the influence of Ottoman and Austro-Hungarian culinary traditions.

 The ingredients in this recipe are things you probably have already in your kitchen.
 The beauty of Pasulj lies in its simplicity and the quality of its ingredients.
 This dish uses very basic ingredients, because I think it’s important for the dish to taste like the main ingredients.
 Whatever spices used should actually enhance the flavour rather than cover it up.